kylephillips/wp-nested-pages/readme.txt

 2. Activate the plugin through the Plugins menu in WordPress
 3. Click on the Pages Menu item to begin ordering pages.
 Nested Pages replaces the default Page management screen.
 4. To access the default the pages screen, select Default Pages located in the Pages submenu, or on the Nested Pages screen
+5. Additional options are available through the plugin settings at Settings > Nested Pages.
+Nested Pages may be enabled for any post type, and is configurable by post type.
+Options include quick edit field settings, thumbnail display and more.

 == Frequently Asked Questions ==